rbw/flask-journey/README.rst

 Flask-Journey
 =============

-Lightweight extension for Flask that primarily assists with blueprint and route management, but also (de)serialization and validation in blueprint views.
+Lightweight and simple extension for Flask that primarily assists with blueprint and route management, but also (de)serialization and validation in blueprint enabled views.

-It uses and is compatible with the standard Flask blueprint system, is modular and doesn't depend on anything special.
+It uses the standard Flask blueprint system, is modular and doesn't depend on anything special.

 This along with an auth component is pretty much all you need for a solid REST API foundation.